Sanju Review: Ranbir Kapoor Hits A Sixer With Rajkumar Hirani's Engaging Storytelling!

 But then things don't remain hunky-dory for long.
 Sanju once again finds himself in deep trouble after he is charged under TADA and Arms Act case.
 It's at this point where you get a helpless father torn between his love for his son and his moral code.

-At the same time, Hirani also takes a dig at media for publishing factually incorrect stories by hiding behind a question mark and holds them responsible for passing quick judegments.
+At the same time, Hirani also takes a dig at media for publishing factually incorrect stories by hiding behind a question mark and holds them responsible for passing quick judgements.

-Ironically, in real life, Ranbir Kapoor just like Dutt often finds himself personal life discussed with question marks in public domain.
+Ironically, in real life, Ranbir Kapoor just like Dutt often finds his personal life discussed with question marks in public domain.
 (Spoiler!
 During the closing credits, when you see Sanjay Dutt and Ranbir Kapoor shaking a leg and poking fun at the 'sources' in media, you just can't help yourself from drawing parallels and chuckling!)

 On the flip side, those expecting to see the juicy details of his several affairs and other aspects of personal life will be in for a disappointment as Hirani refrains from touching upon those chapters.
 You don't say much of greys here and what about the inner conflicts?

 Speaking about the performances, Sanju is Ranbir Kapoor's show.
 Right from the first frame till the last, not once does the young lad make you feel that you ain't watching the real man on-screen.
 While his uncanny resemblance to Dutt helps, it's Ranbir's sharp acting prowess which helps him mould into his reel life so effectively.
 Be it Sanjay Dutt's slouching walk or his talking mannerisms, Ranbir gets it bang on right!
-His tight hold on emotions leave you with a 'wow'.
+His tight hold on emotions leaves you with a 'wow'.

 Paresh Rawal strikes magic and his scenes with Ranbir are a treat to watch; be it the emotional or humorous ones!
 My god, Vicky Kaushal took me by pleasant surprise!
 In Sanju, he's like you never seen before.
 His bromance with Ranbir Kapoor is one of the most entertaining aspects of Sanju.

-Manisha Koirala is flawless and the scene where she mimics an Hollywood actress leaves you spell-bound.
+Manisha Koirala is flawless and the scene where she mimics a Hollywood actress leaves you spell-bound.
 Anushka Sharma, Sonam Kapoor and Dia Mirza are fine in their roles.
 Jim Sarbh's delicious sliminess gets a thumbs up.
-Karisma Tanna ends up with a forgetable cameo.
+Karisma Tanna ends up with a forgettable cameo.

-Ravi Varman's cinematography beautiful captures the essence of Sanjay Dutt's life.
+Ravi Varman's cinematography beautifully captures the essence of Sanjay Dutt's life.
 Rajkumar Hirani and Abhijat Joshi's writing is rock-solid and entertaining.

 Out of the three tracks, it's 'Kar Har Maidan Fateh' which tugs your heartstrings.

 In a nutshell, the film makes you realize that Sanjay Dutt's life is made of flaws.
-But it's Rajkumar Hirani's skillful direction and Ranbir Kapoor's fine performance which stitches it into a wholesome entertainer with good intentions.
-After all there's a crack in everything.
-Isn't that's how the light gets in?
+But it's Rajkumar Hirani's skilful direction and Ranbir Kapoor's fine performance which stitches it into a wholesome entertainer with good intentions.
+After all, there's a crack in everything.
+Isn't that how the light gets in?
 I am going with 4 stars here.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.